Designated Roth Accounts - In-Plan Rollovers to Designated Roth Accounts

 - The cost of life insurance coverage.

-A plan sponsor may amend the plan to add distribution options beyond those currently allowed under the plan to take advantage of in-plan Roth rollovers.
-For example, a sponsor may add in-service distributions for participants over age 59½ to allow employees to make in-plan Roth rollovers.
+A plan sponsor may amend the plan to add distribution options beyond those currently allowed under the plan in order to take advantage of in-plan Roth rollovers.
+For example, a sponsor may add in-service distributions for participants over age 59½ in order to allow employees to make in-plan Roth rollovers.
 A plan sponsor is permitted to condition a new in-service distribution option on the employee’s election to roll it to a designated Roth account in the plan.

-Who can elect an in-plan Roth rollover?
+Who can elect an in-plan Roth rollover

 Participant tax consequences of in-plan Roth rollover